johnswong14/CSC690-Final-Project/README.md

 * Steve Rentschler

 # Proposal
-For our final project, we are proposing to make a iOS chess game.
-We plan on using a cocoaPods library for the chess board and logic.
-We would integrate the back-end code that we made for our Online Multiplayer Chess Game project last semester, which contains sockets.
-We would need to add an interface and menus.
-Here are the features we plan on implementing:
+For our final project, we are proposing to make an iOS chat app where people can search for a topic they would like to talk about and chat with an anonymous person.
+When someone types in a subject, it will be matched up with someone who searched for the same subject and they can chat about it.
+Everyone using our app will be completely anonymous.
+We are going to assign names randomly based off of the movie Reservoir Dogs.

-Must have:
+Must Have:

-Playing chess with another opponent
+Ability to chat with someone
+Everyone being anonymous

+Nice to Have:

-Being able to create and join a game
+Being able to search for a subject to talk about and create a chat room specific to that subject Group Chat functionality
-Showing your stats of wins and loses

-Nice to have:

-Ability to change board and chess pieces
-Integration of move history of the current game
-Chess rating system that rates players
-Messaging system